-- In the sidebar on the left, select APIs & auth > Registered apps.
+- In the sidebar on the left, select APIs & auth > Credentials.

-- In the new page, open the Android Key section and copy the API key.
+- In the refreshed page, copy the API key.
 You will need the API key later on to perform authentication in your application server.

-Note: If you need to rotate the key, click the "recycle key" icon.
+Note: If you need to rotate the key, click Regenerate key.
 A new key will be created.
-If you think the key has been compromised and you want to delete it immediately, you can accomplish this by deleting the app from the console.
-Then create a new entry for the app with the same SHA1 and package name.
+If you think the key has been compromised and you want to delete it immediately, click Delete.

 Once you've finished the tasks listed above, you're ready to start implementing GCM.
 Here is an overview of the basic steps:

 - Decide which Google-provided GCM connection server you want to use— HTTP or XMPP (CCS).
 GCM connection servers take messages from a 3rd-party application server (written by you) and send them to a GCM-enabled Android application (the "client app," also written by you) running on a device.

 - Implement an application server (the "3rd-party application server") to interact with your chosen GCM connection server.
 The app server sends data to a GCM-enabled Android client application via the GCM connection server.
 For more information about implementing the server side, see Implementing GCM Server.

 - Write your client app.
 This is the GCM-enabled Android application that runs on a device.
 See Implementing GCM Client for more information.